WhiskeyTuesday/taylorSwift/README.md

+Generates a chart that demonstrates Taylor series approximation, in swift.

-requires swift compiler, bash, and gnuplot
+Requires swift compiler, bash, and gnuplot.

-I didn't actually test it that much because it's a dumb joke
+I didn't actually test it that much because it's a dumb joke.